itb-community/itb-rs-lua/README.md

-# ITB Rust Lua bridge
+# ITB Rust-Lua bridge

-Rust-Lua bridge that exports several useful functions, to aid in development of mods for the game Into the Breach.
+Lua bindings of various utilities used in development of mods for the game Into the Breach.

+# Modules

+This repository incorporates projects that were previously standalone, as a way to reduce maintenance burden, and lower the total size of libraries included in each Mod Loader release (mostly due to each of them including the `mlua` library).

+Currently, bindings for the following modules are exposed:

+### ITB-IO

+Lua-interfacing library of helper functions related to dealing with basic IO and file system navigation, in a way that prevents Lua from touching files it is not allowed to.

+Previously housed at https://github.com/itb-community/itb-io-rs, now fully incorporated into this project.

+### FTLDat

+Rust implementation of FTLDat - a simple library for unpacking and repacking of .dat files, which are used by the games Into the Breach and Faster than Light.

+Included as a crate dependency.
+Maintained at https://github.com/itb-community/ftldat-rs.

 # Building